dulalsaurab/dulalsaurab.github.io/_posts/2014-12-29-street-childrens-diary-kathmandu-nepal.md

 I asked him how he knew this technique.
-He smilingly replied, “What do you think we street children don’t know anything?”
+He smilingly replied, “hamlai chai kehi aaudaina bhan thannu bha cha ki kya ho" (You think we don't know anything or what?)
 I felt rather this was a simple thing for me as or us.
 But this is not simple for those who have not been to school for a single day.
 We learned science very early in school and are still afraid to plug in a simple wire, but these children know to handle complex wire connections, it was really amazing.